Third Party Access

 electricity transmission and distribution grids

 In some markets, competition cannot occur until competitors have this type of access.

 Third party access enables competitors to use essential infrastructure on commercial terms so they can compete with the owners of that infrastrucutre and others in related markets (such as rail haulage and electricity generation).

 Third party access applies to the services of all significant infrastructure facilities in Australia.

-In Queensland, the Authority oversees regimes relating to the coal handling services provided by the Dalrymple Bay Coal Terminal and the tracks and associated below-rail infrastructure operated by QR Network Pty Ltd (a subsidiary of QR National Ltd) and Queensland Rail Ltd.
+In Queensland, the QCA oversees regimes relating to declared coal handling services provided by the Dalrymple Bay Coal Terminal and the tracks and associated below-rail infrastructure operated by Aurizon Network Pty Ltd (a subsidiary of Aurizon Holdings Ltd) and Queensland Rail (a statutory authority).

 Third party access also applies to Queensland’s electricity and gas networks, but the regulation of the terms and conditions of access to these facilities is governed by the National Electricity Rules and the National Gas Rules rather than under the Queensland Competition Authority Act 1997.